General-LeiaOrgana/General-LeiaOrgana/README.md

-- 👋 Hi, I’m @General-LeiaOrgana
+- 👋 Hi, I’m @Kanika Kaushal
-- 👀 I’m interested in becoming a data scientist
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python related projects
-- 📫 How to reach me ...

 <!---
 General-LeiaOrgana/General-LeiaOrgana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.